 Corporations using the return available on our website do not have to enter a NAICS code.

 It is important that you select the most accurate business activity the first time, since the first year's code is carried forward to following years, allowing for a simple validation of the description when there is no change in the main business activity.

 If you do not select the business activity, problems and errors will result when you prepare the T2 return to be transmitted electronically or printed in bar-coded format.

 If you have any questions on selecting NAICS codes to describe your corporation's main revenue generating business activity when filing your T2 return, call the Business Enquiries line at 1-800-959-5525.

 T2 Corporation Income Tax Return

-The T2 Corporation Income Tax Return has eight pages.
+The T2 Corporation Income Tax Return has nine pages.
 Any corporation can use it.

 T2 Short Return